sumotoy/TFT_ILI9163C/README.md

 	- Vcc		-->		+3V3V(!!!!)
 	- Gnd		-->		Gnd
 	- CS		-->		CS pin (3v3 level!)
-	- RST		-->		connect to a MCU pin or tie to +3V3
+	- RST		-->		connect to a MCU pin or tie to +3V3 (do NOT leave float!)
 	- A0		-->		DC or RS pin (3v3 level!)
 	- SDA		-->		Mosi (3v3 level!)
 	- SCK		-->		Sclk (3v3 level!)